rycus86/podlike/README.md

 The current implementation also needs the Docker API connection, usually the engine's UNIX socket as a volume, which will be available to each of the components as well, unless volume sharing is disabled with `-volumes=false`.

 Some Swarm features are also *hacked around*, for example configs and secrets can be available to the controller container, but I haven't found easy way to share those with the component containers.
-These configuration can be copied at component startup, by adding a `pod.copy.<name>=/source/file/in/controller:/dest/file/in/component` label on the controller.
+These configuration can be copied at component startup, by adding a `pod.copy.<name>=/source/file/in/controller:/dest/file/in/component` label on the controller *(see examples on how to define this in YAML [here](https://github.com/rycus86/podlike/blob/master/engine/component_copy_test.go))*.
 It does mean, that on every startup or restart, these will be copied again, just be aware.
 Swarm service labels are also not available on container, and the controller doesn't assume it's running on a Swarm manager node, so we need to use container labels here, which is a bit of a shame.

 Component reaping is done on a best-effort basis, killing the controller could leave you with zombie containers.
 With the components placed within the controller's cgroup, plus with PID sharing enabled, this is probably somewhat mitigated, but you could still potentialy end up having containers using memory and CPU after the controller dies.
 The components are also started with auto-remove, so getting information about them post-mortem might prove difficult.